ARB-Lab/MCS_extended/README.md

 6. e_coli/**des2tar2.m**

-   Computes and characterizes genome-scale gene-MCS for the production of 2,3-BDO in *E. coli.* In addition to the changes in scenario 3, a second desired region is added to demand the support of higher ATP maintanance rates.
+   Computes and characterizes genome-scale gene-MCS for the production of 2,3-BDO in *E. coli.* In addition to scenario 3, a second desired region is added to demand the support of higher ATP maintanance rates (scenario 4 in Table 2).
    This setup shows that a combination of multiple target and desired regions is possible and generates again qualitatively new solutions.
 Results of scenario 4 are saved to a .mat file in the working directory and the MCS characterization/ranking is saved as a .tsv table.
 By default MCS characterization is skipped because